Sbargaoui/rustic/modules/README.md

 :pushpin: Remember

-- declare module and declare usage
+- Declare a module and declare it's usage
-- visibibility is private by default
+- Visibility is private by default

 :books: More resources